Nasser al-Shaer: Arrests

+Assassination attempt

-Nasser Al-Shaer was subjected to an assassination attempt, on July 22, 2022, when gunmen fired from inside a vehicle that stopped in front of Al-Shaer's vehicle, wounding him with about 6 bullets in the legs.
+Al-Shaer was subjected to an assassination attempt on 22 July 2022, when gunmen fired from inside a vehicle that stopped in front of Al-Shaer's vehicle, wounding him with about 6 bullets in the legs.

 Polling after the event found that a plurality of the population attributed the killing to Fatah or the Palestinian security services.